python-restx/flask-restx/doc/scaling.rst

 Scaling your project
 ====================

-.. currentmodule:: flask_restplus
+.. currentmodule:: flask_restx

-This page covers building a slightly more complex Flask-RESTPlus app that will cover out some best practices when setting up a real-world Flask-RESTPlus-based API.
+This page covers building a slightly more complex Flask-RESTX app that will cover out some best practices when setting up a real-world Flask-RESTX-based API.
-The :ref:`quickstart` section is great for getting started with your first Flask-RESTplus app, so if you're new to Flask-RESTPlus you'd be better off checking that out first.
+The :ref:`quickstart` section is great for getting started with your first Flask-RESTX app, so if you're new to Flask-RESTX you'd be better off checking that out first.

 Multiple namespaces
 -------------------

-There are many different ways to organize your Flask-RESTPlus app, but here we'll describe one that scales pretty well with larger apps and maintains a nice level organization.
+There are many different ways to organize your Flask-RESTX app, but here we'll describe one that scales pretty well with larger apps and maintains a nice level organization.

-Flask-RESTPlus provides a way to use almost the same pattern as Flask's `blueprint`.
+Flask-RESTX provides a way to use almost the same pattern as Flask's `blueprint`.
 The main idea is to split your app into reusable namespaces.

 Here's an example directory structure::